shashanksshashi/Project_Shop/README.md

 <!-- Application Name: Digital-Shop -->

-# Description:
-Digital-Shop is a web application developed using AngularJS that allows users to manage products, add new products, and maintain a shopping cart.
-Users can add products with their names and unit costs, view available products, add them to the shopping cart, and manage the shopping cart by updating quantities or removing items.

 # Features:

 --> Add new products: Users can add new products by entering the product name and unit cost.